juliend88/coreos/README-EN.md

 ### Overview

+CoreOS is a powerful Linux distribution built to make large, scalable deployments on varied infrastructure simple to manage.
 CoreOS is designed for security, consistency, and reliability.
 Instead of installing packages via yum or apt, CoreOS uses Linux containers to manage your services at a higher level of abstraction.
 A single service's code and all dependencies are packaged within a container that can be run on one or many CoreOS machines.

 Cloudwatt offers now stable version with all the system updates and security available as of March 18, 2016.